-Day 01: Arrive Paro by Druk Air
+Day 01: Arrive Paro

-On a clear day, the flight to Paro is one of the most spectacular of all mountain flights.
-Whether flying along the Himalayan range from Kathmandu or over foothills from Kolkatta, the journey offers you wonderful views of the Himalayas and an exciting descent into the Kingdom.
+The flight to Paro is one of the most spectacular in entire Himalayas.
+Whether flying along the Himalayan range from Kathmandu or over the foothills from Kolkatta, the journey offers fascinating views and an exciting descent into the Kingdom.
 Bhutan’s first gift, as you disembark from the aircraft will be cool, clean fresh mountain air.
 After immigration formalities and baggage collection, you will be met by our representative, and afterwards transfer to the hotel.

 Day 02: Paro